nikotsunami/osce/README.md

   * If tables (or other views) are empty because there is no data in the database, there should be no loading gifs displayed.
   * Some kind of BreadcrumbNavigation may have been nice.
+  * The loading circle on the darkened screen may be terribly annoying in some situations, especially because of the delay until it appears.
+E.g. when assigning a room to a station in "Define circuit details", it takes several seconds between pressing the okay button and the loading circle to appear.
 - Simulated Patients:
   * Instead of having separate "Delete" and "Anonymize" buttons, a single delete-button would be sufficient, if the software would automatically